-Option Description The owner (group or user) of a project. owner (required) The name of the repository. repo (required) (104) container The folder inside the repository which is holding the documentation.
-This will vary per project, for example, this may be Documentation/ or doc/.
-If the documentation resides in the root of the repository, this option can be omitted or set to an empty string.
+Option Description

+The owner (group or user) of a project.

+owner

+(required)

+The name of the repository.

+repo

+(required)

+container The folder inside the repository which is holding

+the documentation.
+This will vary per project, for

+example, this may be Documentation/ or doc/.

+If the documentation resides in the root of the

+repository, this option can be omitted or set to an

+empty string.

 The version of the sources to list.
-This is typically set version to either a branch (e.g. main) or tag value. (required) view The view mode to configure.
+This is typically set to either a branch (e.g. main) or tag value.

+version to entiter a branch (e.g. main) of tag value.

+(required)

+view The view mode to configure.
 By default, this value is set to blob for GitHub/GitLab and view for Bitbucket.
 GitHub/GitLab users may wish to change this to edit to create a link directly to the editing view for a specific document. host The hostname value to override.
-1050 This option is useful for instances where a custom domain may be configured for an organization. protocol The protocol value to override (defaults to https).
+This option is useful for instances where a custom domain may be configured for an organization. protocol The protocol value to override (defaults to https).